-The Criminal History Scoring for Form 3 is slightly different than that used under Forms 1, 2 & 5 for other individuals convicted of a crime.
+The Criminal History Scoring for Form 3 is slightly different than that used under Forms 1, 2, 4, 5 & 6 for other individuals convicted of a crime.
 One additional category exists on the Criminal History Scoring for individuals who commit sexual offenses: Prior Sex/Kidnap Convictions.
-This section previously counted the number of prior victims.
-This section is now based upon the degree of the offense and is specific to those offenses listed in Addendum C. Other than this category, the Criminal History Score for Form 3 should be scored identical to Forms 1, 2 & 5.
+This section is based upon the degree of the offense and is specific to those offenses listed in Addendum C. Other than this category, the Criminal History Score for Form 3 should be scored identical to Forms 1, 2, 4, 5 & 6.

-Form 3 reflects most of the amended laws mandating imprisonment for certain sex and kidnap offenses in conjunction with differing indeterminate lengths of stay ranges.
-Neither Life Without Parole nor a 25 to life sentence are addressed in Form 3, but are fully delineated in statute.
 In addition, there are only three criminal history rows on the sex offense matrix.
 This provides the Board of Pardons and Parole with more discretion concerning individuals convicted of sexual offenses.